 In the vast majority of disability claims filed for ADHD, the final determination will be based on how well a child does academically in relation to his or her peers, with significant attention paid to whether medication has been prescribed.
-In other words, if a child performs at grade level, a strong case cannot be made for awarding disability.
+If a child performs at grade level, it's difficult to make a strong case for awarding disability even though that child's behavior outside the classroom may be very problematic.
 Likewise, a child whose problems (social, communicative, or cognitive) are manifested only when a prescribed medication regimen is not followed will have a poor chance of winning disability benefits.

-For more information, see our article on getting disability for ADHD or ADD.
+For more information and the details of the ADHD listing, see our article on getting disability for ADHD or ADD.